 ROU assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to future undiscounted net cash flows expected to be generated by the asset.
 Recoverability measurement and estimating of undiscounted cash flows is done at the lowest possible level for which the Company can identify assets.
 If such assets are considered to be impaired, impairment is recognized as the amount by which the carrying amount of assets exceeds the fair value of the assets.
-During the six months ended June 30, 2021, the Company had determined that the ROU asset associated with its San Diego, California office lease may not be recoverable.
-As a result, the Company had recorded an impairment charge of \$115,218 and \$170,714 during the three and six months ended June 30, 2021, respectively.
+During the nine months ended September 30, 2021, the Company had determined that the ROU asset associated with its San Diego, California office lease may not be recoverable.
+As a result, the Company had recorded an impairment charge of \$0 and \$170,714 during the three and nine months ended September 30, 2021, respectively.
+During the three and nine months ended September 30, 2022, the Company did not record any such impairment charge.